 #1 – Lack of Water Preparation

-Probably the most obvious, no access to clean water.
-Whenever you decide to go on a hike, or to travel for an extended period of time, be mindful of your water supply.
+Probably the most obvious is no access to clean water.
+Whenever you decide to go on a hike or to travel for an extended period of time, be mindful of your water supply.

 An easy way to be on top of your access to water is with a small purifier tool.
 Usually these can be carried really easily, and provide clean water for extended periods of time/many uses.
-There are a few different options available depending on what you prefer – tablets, straws, and bottles.
+There are a few different options available depending on what you prefer: tablets, straws, or bottles.

 #2 – First Aid

-Another big mistake is lack of any first aid materials.
-If you’re alone, and can’t seek medical attention, (IE: in the wilderness, as you surely guessed) having the tools to provide first aid is absolutely essential.
+Another big mistake is the lack of any first aid materials.
+If you’re alone, and can’t seek medical attention (i.e. in the wilderness), you need the tools to provide first aid.
+It is absolutely essential.

 Again, these can be as versatile as you need them to be.
-Whether it is in the form of a full on survival preparation bag, or a small easily-portable first aid kit.
+This is true whether it is in the form of a full on survival preparation bag, or a small easily portable first aid kit.
 Either way you choose, make sure you have something to heal up.
-Otherwise, you’ll end like up on one of the numerous ‘camping trip gone wrong’ stories.
+Otherwise, you’ll end up as one of the numerous ‘camping trip gone wrong’ stories.